taw00/writing-resources/Documents/on-fonts.md

 We'll discuss all kinds of fonts here in a second, but to keep things grounded, here are the fonts I predominantly use at the moment .&nbsp;.&nbsp;.

 **For print (LibreOffice)**
-* Submission: TeX Gyre Termes and _maybe_ Avería Serif for headings
+* Submission: TeX Gyre Termes and _maybe_ TeX Gyre Pagella or TeX Gyre Heros or Overpass for headings
+* Publishing:
-* Publishing: I would use EB Garamond, Cormorant Garamand Medium, Cardo  (11pt), or Libre Caslon Text (10pt), but not Source Serif Pro.
+  - Text body: EB Garamond, Cormorant Garamand Medium, Cardo (11pt), Libre Caslon Text (10pt), or Crimson Text
+  - Headings: TeX Gyre Pagella, Overpass or Carlito, Montserrat, or Avería Sans (or Serif) Libre (the Avería fonts are almost too fancy).

 **For print (Google Docs)**
-* Submission: Tinos and _maybe_ Avería Serif for headings
+* Submission: Tinos and _maybe_ Quicksand for headings
-* Publishing: Don't use Google Docs as a source for your published documents.
+* Publishing: Don't use Google Docs for documents targeting publication.

 **For the web:** I maintain three websites using these fonts:
-1. Headings: Source Sans Pro / Text: Cardo
+1. Text: Cardo / Headings: Source Sans Pro
-2. Headings: Source Sans Pro / Text: Source Serif Pro
+2. Text: Source Serif Pro / Headings: Source Sans Pro
-3. Headings: Avería Sans Libre / Text: Libre Caslon Text
+3. Text: Libre Caslon Text / Headings: Avería Sans Libre
    &nbsp;
    Specialized usage (used for some blog posts): Chilanka, Overpass, Overpass Mono, and Fira Mono